Diet To Help With Anxiety & Depression

 Four Key Healthy Food Choices To Support Mental Health:

-To keep things steady and reduce anxiety, focus on balanced meals that include protein, healthy fats, and good carbs from veggies and fresh fruits.
+To keep things steady and reduce anxiety, focus on balanced meals that include protein, healthy fats, and eat lots of good carbs from fruits and vegetables.

 Here are some simple tips for a nutritious diet: